tradeparadex/code-samples/paraclear/README.md

-# Paraclear Balance Checker
+# Paraclear Account Value Checker

-This repository contains a Python script designed to interact with a Starkware-based smart contract to retrieve balance and account information, including token and perpetual asset balances.
-Specifically, it retrieves data for USDC tokens and margin health checks for an account on Paradex
+This repository contains a Python script designed to interact with a Starkware-based smart contract to retrieve account value information, including perpetual asset balances.
+Specifically, it retrieves margin health checks data for an account on Paradex

 ## Features

 - Retrieves account value
 - Checks account health (Initial Margin and Maintenance Margin)
-- Displays token balance (USDC)
 - Lists perpetual balances for available markets

 ## Prerequisites